-The MXL model has been developed in the 1960's and 1970's (Lilly, 1968; Tennekes, 1973) to study the dynamics of clear and cloudy boundary layers and was first applied to atmospheric chemistry by Vilà-Guerau de Arellano et al. (2009), as MXLCH (MXL-CHemistry).
-Afterwards MXLCH has been applied in studies of the diurnal evolution of gas-phase chemistry (Vilà-Guerau de Arellano et al., 2011; Ouwersloot et al., 2012; Van Stratum et al., 2012) and organic aerosol (Janssen et al., 2012, 2013) in mid-latitude, tropical and boreal areas.
+The MXL model was developed in the 1960s and 1970s (Lilly, 1968; Tennekes, 1973) to study the dynamics of clear and cloudy boundary layers and was first applied to atmospheric chemistry by Vilà-Guerau de Arellano et al. (2009), as MXLCH (MXL-CHemistry).
+Subsequently, MXLCH was applied in studies of the diurnal evolution of gas-phase chemistry (Vilà-Guerau de Arellano et al., 2011; Ouwersloot et al., 2012; Van Stratum et al., 2012) and organic aerosol (Janssen et al., 2012, 2013) in mid-latitude, tropical and boreal areas.
 The model explicitly accounts for entrainment (ABL-FT exchange) and parametrizes turbulence in a simplified way.
-Although MXL uses simple parametrizations for turbulence and entrainment, the ABL dynamics as simulated by the model compare well with results from a turbulence resolving Large Eddy Simulation model (Pino et al., 2006) and with vertical profiles as observed from radio soundings (Ouwersloot et al., 2012).
+Although MXL uses simple parametrizations for turbulence and entrainment, the ABL dynamics as simulated by the model compare well with results from a turbulence resolving large-eddy simulation model (Pino et al., 2006) and with vertical profiles as observed from radio soundings (Ouwersloot et al., 2012).

-With the implementation of MXL in MESSy (henceforth

-MXL/MESSy) as dynamical core and the subsequent coupling to the submodels that represent the other processes relevant to the evolution of chemical species in the troposphere, a versatile boundary layer chemistry model is created.
+With the implementation of MXL in MESSy (henceforth MXL/MESSy) as dynamical core and the subsequent coupling to the submodels that represent the other processes relevant to the evolution of chemical species in the troposphere, a versatile boundary layer chemistry model is created.
 MXL/MESSy can be used for different types of studies.
-First, it is well-suited to support the interpretation of field observations in an eulerian framework, e.g. observations from a tower.
-After obtaining a best fit with the observational data, a budget analysis can be performed, dividing the total tendency of species into the contributions of gas-phase chemistry, ABL dynamics, emission, deposition and/or gas/particle partitioning.
+First, it is well suited to supporting the interpretation of field observations in an Eulerian framework, e.g. observations from a tower.
+After obtaining a best fit with the observational data, a budget analysis can be performed, dividing the total tendency of species into the contributions of gasphase chemistry, ABL dynamics, emission, deposition and/or gas/particle partitioning.
 The chemistry term can be further subdivided into the total production and loss terms, and the contributions of individual reactions to these terms.

 Secondly, MXL/MESSy is well suited for performing systematic sensitivity analyses, in which the parameter space is explored and through which non-linearities can be studied.
 Because it is computationally inexpensive, detailed and systematic sensitivity runs are possible.
 In that way, it can serve as a test bed for new parametrizations, especially in combination with a direct comparison to field data.
-It thus forms a link between theoretical/lab study results and 3-D 3D model applications.
+It thus forms a link between theoretical/lab study results and 3-D model applications.
 Finally, it can be used in theoretical/conceptual studies, for a qualitative evaluation of feedbacks and forcings (e.g. Vilà-Guerau de Arellano et al., 2012; Janssen et al., 2012).